JohnSnowLabs/spark-nlp/docs/_posts/2020-09-30-classifierdl_biobert_ade.md

 {:.h2_title}
 ## How to use
-Use as part of an nlp pipeline with the following stages: DocumentAssembler, SentenceDetector, Tokenizer, BertEmbeddings (biobert_pubmed_base_cased), SentenceEmbeddings, ClassifierDLModel.
+To classify your text if it is ADE-related, you can use this model as part of an nlp pipeline with the following stages: DocumentAssembler, SentenceDetector, Tokenizer, BertEmbeddings (``biobert_pubmed_base_cased``), SentenceEmbeddings, ClassifierDLModel.

 <div class="tabs-box" markdown="1">
 {% include programmingLanguageSelectScalaPython.html %}